lizihan97/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
-5. Should show warning message if a person to add already exists.
-6. Should show warning message if the contact information is invalid.
+5. Should be able to respond for each command within 1 seconds.
+6. Should have secured network connection.
+7. Users should log in before using the system.

 ## Appendix D : Glossary